ngharish4444/Corona_live_counter/README.md

 The source of the data is https://www.worldometers.info/

-There is even a .exe file also included as version 0.1 future updates can also be made as per other people requests
+There is even a .exe file also included as version 0.1 .
+Future updates can also be made as per other people requests.